fasiha/meguro/README.md

 npx meguro README.md --separator 💖💗
 ```

+(Recall that by default, the separator is whitespace, which is useful for vocabulary (especially in languages that don't have spaces), but is limiting otherwise.)

 ## Development
 Alternatively, if you plan on *developing* Meguro, install [Git](https://git-scm.com) as well as [Node.js](https://nodejs.org), then run the following in your terminal:
 ```shell